shaharhalutz/mturk-manage/README.md

 - 'AskRecordingDuration' - defines whether or not the user is asked for his percieved experiment duration at the end of the experiment.

+- 'TimeQuestionSubmitDelay' - defines after how many seconds will be an automatic submit for the Recording duration form.

 - 'EnforceOnMobile' - whether or not the user is able to access this HIT's assignments from a desktop browser.

 - 'NoiseDetectionDbThreshold' - threshold over which the noise test fails.